danbeck/physalis-tutorials/_cms/hit-the-mole.md

 Let's jump right in by looking at the HTML structure of the game.

 <h3>The game structure</h3>
+The game is made of several images layered are on top of each other: The background holds the background picture: the turf and the mole holes.
+The mole hole are placed over the background.
+The mole are displayed before the mole hole.

+Corresponding to that, here the HTML structure of the game.
 The HTML structure of the game looks as follows:

 ```html